Aspects of the commuting graph: Preliminaries

 \begin{proof} (a) This is immediate from the fact that, if $H$ is a subgroup of $G$, then $\Gamma(H)$ is an induced subgraph of $\Gamma(G)$.
 (We remark that the same result holds for various other graphs such as the power graph, enhanced power graph, nilpotency and solvability graphs.
 But it does not hold for yet others such as the generating graph or the deep commuting graph.)

-(b) If $X$ is an induced subgraph of $\Gamma(G)$, then vertices of $X\cap Z(G)$ would be dominant vertices in $X$. \end{proof}
+(b) If $X$ is an induced subgraph of $\Gamma(G)$, then vertices of $X\cap Z(G)$ would be dominating vertices in $X$. \end{proof}

-In the cases we are interested in (chordal, split and threshold graphs and cographs), the excluded subgraphs are paths and cycles with more than three vertices and $2K_2$.
-None of these have dominant vertices, so we can take the vertex set of the commuting graph to be all of $G$, but to decide if it has any of these properties we can delete vertices in $Z(G)$.
+In the cases we are interested in (chordal graphs and cographs), the excluded subgraphs are paths and cycles with more than three vertices.
+None of these have dominating vertices, so we can take the vertex set of the commuting graph to be all of $G$, but to decide if it has any of these properties we can delete vertices in $Z(G)$.